Cincinesh/tue/docs/functions/math/sin.md

     -> simd<decltype(math::sin(T())), N>;
 ```

-1. Returns the sine of the given value.
+1. Returns the trigonometric sine of the given angle in radians.

 2. Same as above after first converting `x` to a `double`.